xenon-middleware/xenon/doc/userguide.md

 When creating an octopus using `newOctopus`, the `properties` parameter can be used to configure the octopus instance.
 If no configuration is necessary, `null` can be used.
 Properties consist of a set of key-value pairs.
-In octopus all keys -must- start with `"octopus."`.
+In octopus all keys __must__ start with `"octopus."`.
 To configure the adaptors, properties of the form `"octopus.adaptors.<name>.<property>"` can be used, where `<name>` is the name of the adaptor (for example `local` or `ssh`) and `<property>` is the name of the property to be configured.
 Note that this name can be futher qualified, for example `octopus.adaptors.local.a.b.c`.
-The available properties can be found in the -Adaptors- section below.
+The available properties can be found in the documentation of the individual adaptors.

     public interface Octopus {
         Files files();